-I’ve birthed an eight-pound baby with no medication, managed through postpartum identity confusion, and survived miscarriage.
-Each of these experiences has convinced me that our life experiences as women and as moms make us extraordinarily prepared to manage the unexpected triumphs and challenges of life.
+I’m convinced that our lives as moms make us extraordinarily prepared to manage the unexpected triumphs and challenges of life.

 Associates in Science